bennyrubin/bennyrubin.github.io/aboutme.md

 ### Sports
 - I have been playing soccer my whole life.
 Since quitting playing competitively in high school, I play pickup with my friends and intramural at Cornell
+- I run to keep in shape for soccer, but have - to my surprise - grown to really enjoy it!
+I am currently training for my first marathon
 - In the summer, I wakeboard on the Severn River in Maryland

 ### Music